tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## External Impact

  * Microsoft packaged web apps can benefit from unambiguous Script and Module goals.
-At the moment there's no way to detect the intended goal of JavaScript files so bytecode caches are generated for the Script goal and discarded if ES modules are encountered.
+At the moment there is no way to detect the intended goal of JavaScript files so bytecode caches are generated for the Script goal and discarded if ES modules are encountered.